-Blau spent three years in the Army before his adult career in retail, including two where he was stationed
+Blau spent three years in the Army before his adult career in retail, including two where he was stationed in France.

 After completing his military service, Alan Blau wanted his son to return to Dartmouth College, where he had attended prior to joining the Army.

 "I was too impatient to go back to school," said Blau in a 1976 interview in The Eagle.
 "I wanted to go to work."

 A lifelong member of the Country Club of Pittsfield, Blau was past president of the organization and had just completed a term as secretary of the board.
 He served as a rules official for the Massachusetts Golf Association and the New England Golf Association, working at a number of golf tournaments throughout New England.

 He is a past member of the board of the Pittsfield Boys and Girls Club, served as an officer in the Pittsfield Downtown Associates and the Central Berkshire Chamber of Commerce.

 Blau was also very active in the Berkshire County Chapter of the American Red Cross and the county chapter of the United Way.
 He served as campaign treasurer for District Attorney David Capeless.